tsloughter/DSA-Chapter-Starter-Theme/index.md

 calendar_timezone_offset: -0800   # required
 calendar_csv: events.csv
-calendar_caption: DSA {Location} Events
+calendar_caption: DSA San Diego Events
 ---
-# DSA {Chapter Name}
+# DSA San Diego

-DSA {Chapter Name} is a chapter of the [Democratic Socialists of America](http://dsausa.org), the largest socialist organization in the USA.
-Our members are building progressive movements for social change in {Region} while establishing an openly democratic socialist presence in {Area} communities and politics.
+DSA San Diego is a chapter of the [Democratic Socialists of America](http://dsausa.org), the largest socialist organization in the USA.
+Our members are building progressive movements for social change in San Diego while establishing an openly democratic socialist presence in our communities and politics.

 Democratic Socialists believe that both the economy and society should be run democratically—to meet public needs, not to make profits for a few.